 So, what can you do to make sure a transaction doesn't get stuck, and what action can you take if it does?

 Many wallets, including MEW, set the transaction fee for you automatically, but the automatic calculation does depend on your choice of Transaction Speed.
 You can adjust this by clicking 'Edit' across from 'Transaction Fee' on the Send Transaction page, which will open the Settings window.
 You can also find Settings under the identicon in the upper right corner of the screen.

 Most of the time, the Economy setting works just fine.
 Network conditions can change quickly though, and gas prices that were great a few hours ago may become insufficient at a later moment (again, these are rare cases we are talking about).
 That's why, to prevent transactions from suddenly getting stuck during high network congestion, it's best to keep your Transaction Speed set to Regular or Fast.

 How do you know whether the network is congested and what transaction fees are good right now?
 A blockchain explorer is, again, the answer.
 (In fact, block explorers are the answer to a lot of good crypto questions – see this story for some examples).

 On Etherscan, this chart shows Daily Network Utilization.
 The higher the percentage, the busier the network, the higher the gas prices.
-To see what kind of gas prices are leading to successful transactions at the moment, this Ethereum Gas Tracker may help.
-It's always being updated, though you may have to keep refreshing the page.
+To see what kind of gas prices are leading to successful transactions at the moment, EthGasStation or Ethereum Gas Tracker may help.
+These pages are always being updated, though you may have to keep refreshing the page.
 Viewing the current rates before sending the transaction can help you adjust the gas price to ensure the transaction goes through without issues.
 Remember, though, that MEW will set the gas price for you automatically, and you should only adjust gas settings manually if you know what you're doing and have a specific goal in mind.